 Duty of care, but do not beat yourself up.

 This is one of the most important bit and something that basically keeps us all away from the idea of travelling.

-As a parent, each one of us tries their best to control those shrieks & fake cry , keeping the place neat & tidy, physical boundaries etc. But fact is kids are very unpredictable and you will not have necessary control on every reaction.
-If you do fall in such a situation, apologize to fellow passengers (non-guilty way) and try to settle down your kids in best way you can.
+As a parent, we want our kid to be at the best of his behavior – no crying/tantrums, tidiness, physical boundaries etc. But fact is kids are very unpredictable and you will not have necessary control on every reaction.
+If you do fall in a tantrum situation or a sudden cry, apologize to fellow passengers (non-guilty way) and try to settle down your kid.
 Never ever shout at them in public ( you do not want them to learn shouting is OK) Let them cry for a bit, diver their attention , those 5 minutes might feel like 5 hours.
-But they will learn what is acceptable behaviour.
-Most of the people around you will be understanding and sympathetic , if you were not lucky that will still be OK.
-There is nothing more you could do 🙂
+Help them learn about acceptable behavior & manners .
+Most of the people around you will be understanding and sympathetic , will pass a silent message of “It is OK”.
+But if you were not around those bunch of people, do not worry you did what you could.

-Remember next time you are sitting find parents with young kids, just give them a nodding smile making them believe that it is all OK 🙂
+Remember next time you are sitting close to parents with young kids, just give them a nodding smile making them believe that it is all OK 🙂

 We know a lot of you are travelling, any advises for us to add to the list?